rohitbs19/Graphics/README.md

 p2: involves 2D animations and implements heirarchical modeling (space ship along with its rotors).
 Makes use of the canvas element.

 p3: involves simple 3D animations.
 Makes use of TWGL js matrix library.
-Contains a vanilla implementation of paiter's algorithm and heirarchical modeling.
+Contains a vanilla implementation of painter's algorithm and heirarchical modeling.

 p4-p6: makes use of webgl.
 Similar to p3 but makes use of WEBGL and C Lang shader code. p6 and p5 contain procedural textures.